Translate

 88. In respect of Nos.106-108, the most recent lease was granted in 2005 for a

 term expiring in April 2014.
-72 That term has
+72 That term has more than a year left to run and

 this appeal should have been fallen for determination well before it does.